madiapgar/diet_mouse_cdiff/arizona_experiments/stool/README.md

 # University of Arizona Mouse Experiment: Stool Samples

-Holds all of the general alpha/beta diversity and taxonomic relative abundance analysis done before stool results needed to be combined with cecal results due to lack of sampling in the high fiber diets at day 3 (`az_exp_combined/`).
-Survival results for the mice in these experiments is also included in this directory.
+Holds all of the general 16S sequencing alpha/beta diversity and taxonomic relative abundance analysis done before stool results needed to be combined with cecal results due to lack of sampling in the high fiber diets at day 3 (`az_exp_combined/`).
+Survival results for the mice in these experiments are also included in this directory.

 ## Paper Relevance: